0140454/hackbar/README.md

 We will consider the first line as boundary, and reconstruct a form element to send your request.

-Therefore, sent boundary will not be the same as your typed.
+Therefore, sent boundary will not be the same as you typed.

 #### application/json